szoio/szoio.github.io/_posts/2016-12-08-free-monads-and-event-sourcing.md

 }
 ```

-Here we use the `Free` object of the `cats` library, which also provides the `liftF and `inject` methods that "lift" the operation into its free monad and the free monad of the coproduct.
-It also provides the necessary instance for the `Inject` type class.
+Here we use the `Free` object of the `cats` library, which also provides the `liftF` and `inject` methods that lift the operation into its free monad and the coproduct free monad respectively.
+It also provides the necessary instance of the `Inject` type class needed for the coproduct.

 We just need to inherit from this base class to get these methods.
 Our algebras becomes: